A Weyl's law for black holes: QNM Weyl's law for black holes

 We have just seen, both using an analytic estimation or a straightforward numerical calculation, that the asymptotics of the counting function $N(\omega)$ for the Schwarzschild BH is consistent with the classical Weyl's law, with a power law given in terms of the dimension $d$ of spatial sections of the spacetime.
-Given the spherical symmetry of the Schwarzschild BH, this is certainly suggested by the result for spherically symmetric potentials in odd dimensions $d$ discussed in section~\ref{s:Weyl_QNM_high-dim}, namely the asymptotics~(\ref{e:N_spherically_symmetric}) for $N(\omega)$.
-However there is a key difference~\footnote{Another minor point to highlight is that the Schwarzschild QNM problem is not of the form $(-\Delta + V(r))\phi_n = \omega^2\phi_n$ for the Euclidean Laplacian $-\Delta$ in~\cite{Zwors89,Stefa06}.}: in contrast with the (key) assumption in~\cite{Zwors89,Stefa06} on the compact support of the potential, the potentials $V(r)$ in (\ref{e:Schwarzschild_potential_RG}) and (\ref{e:Schwarzschild_potential_Z}) are not only of non-compact support, but they present a slow decay.
-It is therefore remarkable that the standard Weyl's law holds.
-We conjecture that this is indeed the case for generic asymptotically flat BH $(d+1)$-dimensional spacetimes, with odd $d$, so the asymptotics (\ref{e:BH_QNM_Weyl}) hold.
+Further support is provided by the Reissner-Nordstr\"om case for all values of the charge/mass ratio $Q/M$, as presented in Fig.~\ref{fig:4DBH_WeylLaw_RN}, where the exponent of the power-law is also numerically verified to be $d\approx 3$~\footnote{The determination of the multiplicative constant in our numerical scheme is however more delicate, due to the contamination of QNMs by spurious eigenvalues in the branch cut as the ratio $Q/M$ increases approaching extremality $Q/M\to 1$.
+This issue can be by-passed by working with de Sitter or Anti-de Sitter asymptotics and will be presented elsewhere~\cite{Besson_et_al}.}.
+Given the spherical symmetry of the Schwarzschild and Reissner-Nordstr\"om BHs, this result is certainly suggested by the asymptotics for spherically symmetric potentials in odd dimensions $d$ discussed in section~\ref{s:Weyl_QNM_high-dim}, namely expression~(\ref{e:N_spherically_symmetric}) for $N(\omega)$.
+However there is a key difference~\footnote{Another minor point to highlight is that the Schwarzschild QNM problem is not of the form $(-\Delta + V(r))\phi_n = \omega^2\phi_n$ for the Euclidean Laplacian $-\Delta$ in references~\cite{Zwors89,Stefa06}.}: in contrast with the (key) assumption in~\cite{Zwors89,Stefa06} on the compact support of the potential, the potentials $V(r)$ in (\ref{e:Schwarzschild_potential_RG}) and (\ref{e:Schwarzschild_potential_Z}) (as well as the corresponding potential for the Reissner-Nordstr\"om BH) are not only of non-compact support, but they present a slow power-law decay.
+It is therefore remarkable that the standard selfadjoint Weyl's law holds.
+We conjecture that this is indeed the case for generic (not only asymptotically flat and not only spherically symmetric) BH $(d+1)$-dimensional spacetimes, with odd $d$, so the asymptotics (\ref{e:BH_QNM_Weyl}) holds for BH QNMs.